 If you upload a video that contains copyright-protected material, you could end up with a Content ID claim.
-These claims are issued by companies that own music, movies, TV shows, video games or other copyright-protected material.
+Companies that own music, movies, TV shows, video games or other copyright-protected material issue these claims.

 Content owners can set Content ID to block material from YouTube when a claim is made.
 They can also allow the video to remain live on YouTube with ads.
 In those cases, the advertising revenue goes to the copyright owners of the claimed content.

-If you have received a copyright strike, get help with copyright strike basics instead of using this article.
+If you've received a copyright strike, get help with copyright strike basics instead of using this article.

 Where do I see my Content ID claims?

 To see if you have any Content ID claims on your videos, go to your Videos page in YouTube Studio.
-We may also email you when you get a Content ID claim, if your video or account is affected.
+If there's a claim on your video, you'll see 'Copyright claim' in the Restrictions column.
+We may also email you when you get a Content ID claim if your video or account is affected.

 Am I in trouble?

 It's up to the copyright owners to decide whether or not others can reuse their original material.
-In many cases, copyright owners allow their content to be used in YouTube videos in exchange for having ads run on those videos.
+Copyright owners often allow their content to be used in YouTube videos in exchange for having ads run on those videos.
 These ads may play before the video or during it (if the video is longer than 10 minutes).

-Blocking a video: Sometimes, copyright owners may block your video, which means that people won't be able to watch it.
-They can decide to block your video worldwide or just in certain countries.
+Blocking a video: Sometimes, copyright owners may block your video, which means that people can't watch it.
+They can decide to block your video worldwide or just in certain countries/regions.

 Blocking certain platforms: Sometimes, copyright owners may restrict the apps or websites where their content can appear.
 These restrictions won't change the availability of your video on YouTube.com.

-In some cases, you can't monetise a video that is subject to a Content ID claim.
+Sometimes, you can't monetise a video that has a Content ID claim.
 Instead, the copyright owners can choose to monetise your video.
-But in other cases, for example if music is claimed in your video, you may be able to share the advertising revenue with the music's copyright owners.
+But in other cases, like if music is claimed in your video, you may be able to share the advertising revenue with the music's copyright owners.

 What can I do about this claim?